top of page

 Yes.
 Next question?

 You will pay more upfront for this better experience.
 There are rebates and financing programs that often bring this price down dramatically—a new heat pump for the same cost as a replacement furnace, that’s a win!
-But heat pumps will often win out on operating costs too, bringing your total cost of ownership down, especially if you can cut your gas line and not be paying for your gas connection every month.
+But heat pumps will often win out on operating costs too, bringing your total cost of ownership down, especially if you cut your gas line and not be paying for your gas connection every month.

 Who can I get to install and maintain my heat pump?